aosmith16/simpow/README.md

 extracting via `models`.
 (Not shown.)
 Other values you can extract from the returned object is the vector of p-values (`p.values`).

+## Simulated power for two-factor LM

+When using very few blocks it is not uncommon to treat the blocking variable as fixed instead of random.
+Instead of a basic LMM we’d want a two-factor linear model (LM) with no interaction.
+You can fit such a model in **simpow** using the `lm_2f()` function.

+The main difference from `lmm_f()` is that you provide the true treatment-block means instead of a block standard deviation.

+    set.seed(16)
+    lm_2f(nsim = 10,
+          allmeans = c(30, 40, 45, 55, 45, 55),
+          ntrt = 2,
+          nblock = 3,
+          sd_resid = 4)
+    #> Power analysis based on 10 simulations
+    #>
+    #> Estimated power with alpha = 0.05: 40%
+    #> Total number replicates per treatment per block: 1
+    #> Number treatments: 2
+    #> Number blocks: 3
+    #> Total observations in each dataset: 6

+You can provide vectors for the treatment means and block means separately instead of providing the combined means.
+However, the overall means between the two vectors must be the same and it may be simpler to provide `allmeans` as above.

+    set.seed(16)
+    lm_2f(nsim = 10,
+          ntrt = 2,
+          trtmeans = c(40, 50),
+          nblock = 3,
+          blockmeans = c(35, 50, 50),
+          sd_resid = 4)
+    #> Power analysis based on 10 simulations
+    #>
+    #> Estimated power with alpha = 0.05: 40%
+    #> Total number replicates per treatment per block: 1
+    #> Number treatments: 2
+    #> Number blocks: 3
+    #> Total observations in each dataset: 6

 ## Power when varying parameters or design elements

 You can use the `vary_element()` to run a power analysis for different